jinja2cpp/jinja2cpp.github.io/index.md

 ### License
 {: .no_toc }

-Jinja2C++ is distributed by an [Mozilla Public License 2.0](https://github.com/jinja2cpp/Jinja2Cpp/blob/master/LICENSE).
+Jinja2C++ is distributed by a [Mozilla Public License 2.0](https://github.com/jinja2cpp/Jinja2Cpp/blob/master/LICENSE).

 ### Contributing
 {: .no_toc }